vaishnavejp/IPFChat/README.md

 3) The model should be capable of understanding the intent behind the question and retrieving the most appropriate information from the knowledge base.

-#### There are 3 main steps in developing a custom knowledge chatbot:
+#### There are 3 main steps in developing a custom knowledge chatbot

 1) Data collection - Web page scraping
 2) Data processing -